tiendu/tiendu.github.io/_posts/2026-01-12-middle-class-wealth-eng.md

 Instead of guessing which stock wins, you participate in the overall growth of productive businesses.

-Over decades, this simple approach beats most active traders — not because it predicts the future, but because it removes emotion and diversification mistakes.
+Over decades, this simple approach beats most active traders — because it removes emotion and mistakes.

 For most investors, index funds should form the **foundation of the portfolio**.